mmazzarolo/mmazzarolo.com/content/blog/2018-12-15-just-tap/index.md

 ### React-Hooks

 I'm still not sure if hooks live up to the hype but I like them so far...
-In this project I tried using hooks in a few different ways and it was surpisingly fun!
+In this project I tried using hooks in a few different ways and it was surprisingly fun!

 - They're way more re-usable and composable than what I expected
 - You can finally use functional components without any drawback